Last Updated March 11, 2021

 It is not possible for Get Real Health to know all privacy rules from every jurisdiction around the world.
 Therefore, Get Real Health offers Lydia only in the jurisdictions that are available in the country drop-down box at the time of user account creation.
 If your country of domicile is not listed in the drop-down menu, you are not permitted to use the Service.
 If your country is not listed in the drop-down box and you believe it should be, please contact Get Real Health using the contact details below.

 Third Party Links

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 For example, if you personalize a web page, or navigate within a site, a cookie helps the site to recall your specific information on subsequent visits.
 Using cookies simplifies the process of delivering relevant content, eases site navigation, and so on.
 When you return to the web site, you can retrieve the information you previously provided, so you can easily use the site’s features that you customized.

 You have the ability to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline some or all cookies if you prefer.
 If you choose to decline all cookies, the Service may not be operable.

-If you have a complaint or problem related to the Service, you may write to Get Real Health’s Privacy, Security and Data Protection Officer at:
+If you have a complaint or problem related to the Service, you may write to Get Real Health’s Data Protection Officer at:

 Get Real Health